taufi-bd/react-quiz/README.md

 # A Simple React Quiz App

-This is a simple quiz app built with React and firebase.
+This is a simple quiz app built with React.

 See Live: https://taufikur-rahman.com/projects/quiz